Are you tired of the usual, standard tours of Rome that look all the same? I hear you!

 ⇒ Breakfast at Roscioli Café.
 Roscioli Café (Piazza Benedetto Cairoli 16) is always a safe bet.
 Start this scrumptious Rome itinerary with a delicious breakfast near Largo Argentina.
 You can choose either a sweet or a savory breakfast but don’t forget that Rome has a lot to see and that only a few hours later is lunchtime!

 ⇒ Lunch at Nonna Betta.
-Serving typical Roman dishes prepared kosher-style, Nonna Betta (Via del Portico d’Ottavia 16) is always very high on all lists of the city’s best restaurants.
+Serving typical Roman dishes prepared kosher-style, Nonna Betta is always very high on all lists of the city’s best restaurants.
 A perfect lunch in the Jewish Ghetto before resuming your sightseeing.

 ⇒ Dinner at Armando Al Pantheon.
-An evening around the Pantheon is the perfect way to round off a long day, and since you are here you can well stop at Armando restaurant (Salita dei Crescenzi 31) for a typical Roman dish.
-The place is so famous and so good that it is always booked, so I strongly recommend you book a couple of days in advance to make sure you find a table.
-Armando is closed for the whole month of August and usually Saturday night and Sunday the whole day.
+An evening around the Pantheon is the perfect way to round off a long day, and since you are here you can well stop at Armando restaurant for a typical Roman dish.
+The place is so famous and so good that it is always booked, so I strongly recommend you book at least a week in advance in the low season and from two to three weeks ahead in the high season.

 READ MORE: Read our review of the Twilight Trastevere Food Tour of Eating Europe